-In general, the warmer a spring, the earlier a pest will emerge, and the earlier we will treat.
-During a colder spring, pests will take longer to appear, which would make many treatments unsuccessful.
+In general, the warmer the weather in spring, the earlier a pest will emerge, and the earlier we will treat it.
+During a colder spring, pests will take longer to appear; applying treatments before the insects are present would make most insect control treatments unsuccessful.

-How Do Growing Degree Days Impact Tree and Plant Treatments?
+How Do Growing Degree Days Impact the Timing of Tree and Plant Treatments?

 The best way to explain how GDDs impact tree and plant treatments is to give an example.

 As you’ll see in our treatment schedule, Japanese beetles can be controlled by a treatment applied anytime from May to September.
 That’s a big treatment window.
 Let’s look at why.

 Adult Japanese beetles emerge and begin laying eggs at around 970 GDD.